openfaas/docs/docs/reference/secrets.md

 ### A note on environmental variables

-The OpenFaaS contributors believe that enviromental variables should be reserved for non-confidential data only.
 All secrets are made available in the container file-system and should be read from the following location: `/var/openfaas/secrets/<secret-name>`.
-Both Kubernetes and Swarm have excellent stores for secrets.
 In the sample below we show how to create and consume a secret in a function.

+> Note: The OpenFaaS philosophy is that environment variables should be used for non-confidential configuration values only, and not used to inject secrets.

+The faas-cli can be used to manage secrets on Kubernetes, faasd, and Swarm.

 > See also: [YAML reference: environmental variables](yaml.md).